structurizr/structurizr.github.io/dsl/identifiers.md

 ## Identifier scope

-By default, all identifiers are treated as being globally scoped and `flat`, so the following will fail with an error message saying that the `api` identifier is already in use.
+By default, all identifiers are treated as being globally scoped, so the following will fail with an error message saying that the `api` identifier is already in use.

 ```
 workspace {